 - Security testing tools must support the daily development process rather than getting in its way.
 Among others, this means automated applications of tests in an ongoing manner, low false positive rate and clear remediation advice supporting quick understanding and fixing issues.

-- Security oversight and governance needs to be done in real time through meaningful metrics that allow quick intervention and avoids late surprises, which I sometime call, the “green/green/green/dark-red” syndrome.
+- Security oversight and governance needs to be done in real time through meaningful metrics that allow quick intervention and avoid late surprises, which I sometime call, the “green/green/green/dark-red” syndrome.

 Over the past decade, we have learned many lessons while establishing comprehensive software security programs.
 I expect that this experience can provide valuable guidance to further mature our approach to hardware security.